zBritva/PowerBI-visuals-docs/Capabilities/DataViewMappings.md

 ]
 ```

-Important to note that Power BI puts a mapping to a DataView if and only if the valid mapping is filled in `dataViewMappings`.
+Important to note that Power BI creates a mapping to a DataView if and only if the valid mapping is filled in `dataViewMappings`.

-In other words if `categorical` is filled in `dataViewMappings` but other mappings such as `table`, `single`, etc. are not filled in:
+In other words if `categorical` is defined in `dataViewMappings` but other mappings such as `table`, `single`, etc. are not, as in the following example:
 ```json
 "dataViewMappings": [
     {